List of highest mountains on Earth: Discussion

 Though some parts of the world, especially the most mountainous parts, have never been thoroughly mapped, it is unlikely that any mountains this high have been overlooked, because synthetic aperture radar can and has been used to measure elevations of most otherwise inaccessible places.
 Still, heights or prominences may be revised, so that the order of the list may change and even new mountains could enter the list over time.
 To be safe, the list has been extended to include all 7200 m peaks.

-The highest mountains above sea level are generally not the highest above the surrounding terrain.
+The highest mountains above sea level are generally not the highest mountains above the surrounding terrain, also called the highest free-standing mountains.
 There is no precise definition of surrounding base, but Denali, Mount Kilimanjaro and Nanga Parbat are possible candidates for the tallest mountain on land by this measure.

-The bases of mountain islands are below sea level, and given this consideration Mauna Kea (4207 m above sea level) is the world's tallest mountain and volcano, rising about 10203 m from the Pacific Ocean floor.
+The bases of mountain islands are below sea level, and given this consideration.
+Mauna Kea (4207 m above sea level) is the world's tallest mountain and volcano, rising about 10203 m from the Pacific Ocean floor.
 Mount Lamlam on Guam is periodically claimed to be among the world's highest mountains because it is adjacent to the Mariana Trench; the most extreme claim is that, measured from Challenger Deep 313 km away, Mount Lamlam is 37820 feet tall.
 Ojos del Salado has the greatest rise on Earth: 13420 m vertically to the summit from the bottom of the Atacama Trench, which is about 560 km away, although most of this rise is not part of the mountain.

 The highest mountains are also not generally the most voluminous.
 Mauna Loa (4169 m) is the largest mountain on Earth in terms of base area (about 2000 sqmi) and volume (about 10000 mi3), although, due to the intergrade of lava from Kilauea, Hualalai and Mauna Kea, the volume can only be estimated based on surface area and height of the edifice.
 Mount Kilimanjaro is the largest non-shield volcano in terms of both base area (245 sqmi) and volume (1150 mi3).
 Mount Logan is the largest non-volcanic mountain in base area (120 sqmi).

-The highest mountains above sea level are also not those with peaks farthest from the centre of the Earth, because the figure of the Earth is not spherical.
+The highest mountains above sea level are also not those with peaks farthest from the centre of the Earth, because the shape of the Earth is not spherical.
 Sea level closer to the equator is several kilometres farther from the centre of the Earth.
 The summit of Chimborazo, Ecuador's tallest mountain, is usually considered to be the farthest point from the Earth's centre, although the southern summit of Peru's tallest mountain, Huascarán, is another contender.
 Both have elevations above sea level more than 2 km less than that of Everest.